based on Reviews

 • Carnitine (fat burning)

-• structural development (especially muscles)
+• Structural development (especially muscle)

-• energy generation (including reserve energy)
+• Energy generation (including reserve energy)

-• Important amino acids to increase performance:
+• Important amino acids for performance enhancement:

-• L-carnitine (energy)
+• L-Carnitine (energy)

-• Coenzyme Q 10 (energy)
+• Coenzyme Q10 (energy)

 • Creatine (energy)